Cleveland Park Stadium

 Cleveland Park Stadium was a greyhound racing and speedway stadium in Middlesbrough, North Yorkshire.
 It was built in 1928 and demolished in 1996.

 Origins

 The idea of constructing a greyhound track in Middlesbrough came from Jack French who formed the National Greyhounds Middlesbrough Ltd. An eleven-acre site of former allotments in the Ayresome Ward, south of the River Tees and directly south of the Tees Marshalling Yard Railways and Stockton Road Tramway was chosen in 1928.

 Originally the greyhound track had a circumference of 412 yd and used a Mono-Rail type hare system running on a bogie which would later be replaced by an 'Inside Sumner' in 1939.

 Opening

-The first greyhound meeting was held on 19 May 1928 watched by an attendance of eight thousand.
+The first greyhound meeting was held on 19 May 1928, watched by an attendance of eight thousand.
 A greyhound called Just Alone won the first race over 500 yards with the meeting consisting of seven races including two hurdle races and two handicap races.
 Middlesbrough Speedway followed three months later on 23 August 1928.
+The first track star was a greyhound called Brilliant Gambler, who set multiple track records throughout 1928 and 1929.